 Details regarding electric vehicle charging equipment may be found in the Electric Vehicle Charging Station Guidebook, produced by the Vermont Energy Investment Corporation.
+Please note that the types and numbers of chargers, and the reach of a national EV charging network, are always in a state of flux.
+As of the date of this draft, there have been federal funds earmarked for the expansion of EV charging opportunities.

 For commercial EVSE installations, the township ordinance should clarify zoning requirements, allowing for such installations except in extreme circumstances where such installations would create hardships on property owners.
 Community or Design Guidelines should also be reviewed where they would arbitrarily create unnecessary barriers to EVSE installations, and where appropriate, they should be curtailed.
-The same should apply to Existing Use Permits.
+The same should apply to municipal building and zoning permits.
 More detailed recommendations to promote EV use are provided in later sections.

-IV.
-EV Chargers Installed in Public Lots
+EV Chargers Installed in Public Lots IV.

 There are many benefits that come with installation of public EV charging stations.
-Owners of EVs will preferentially shop in locations with charging stations and the presence of these stations can attract outside customers into a new place in order to charge.
-It should be noted that no charger is instantaneous; drivers need something to do while charging.
+Owners of EVs will preferentially shop in locations with charging stations and the presence of these stations can attract outside customers to a new attraction or venue in order to charge.
+It should be noted that, as of the date of this document, no charger provides instantaneous full charging to any vehicle; drivers need something to do while charging.

 Currently, the Township has two public Chargepoint CT4000 charging stations.
 The charging stations are located in the municipal library parking lot at 8900 Hawthorne Lane in Wyndmoor, Pennsylvania, in the vicinity of the township administrative building.
 Although there are only two active chargers available at the station, infrastructure was put in place to provide for easy expansion of the station at the municipal campus.
-From the time of installation through October 2020, the chargers have expended 1.108 MWh of energy in a total of 127 charging sessions, thus avoiding 465 kilograms of GHG emissions.
+From the time of installation through December 2022, the chargers have avoided over 3,000 kg of GHG emissions, which is the equivalent of ten years growth of 50 trees (see EPA GHG equivalency calculator).

 Funding for this program was provided through the Pennsylvania Department of Environmental Protection (PADEP) Level 2 EV Charging Rebate Program.
-Approximately \$7.7 million is being allocated over a 5-year period to fund this rebate program for the installation of Level 2 EV charging equipment.
+Approximately \$9.2 million is being allocated over a 5-year period to fund this rebate program for the installation of Level 2 EV charging equipment.
 Rebates will be provided for Level 2 EV charging equipment for:

-- Public use at government owned property - Public use at non-government owned property
+- Public use at government owned property

+- Public use at non-government owned property

-- Non-public use at work places - Non-public use at multi-unit dwellings
+- Non-public use at work places

+- Non-public use at multi-unit dwellings